JustCallMeAD/MsalAuthInMaui/README.md

 >:warning: The client secret will only display at this moment; if you move to another screen, you will not be able to retrieve the value anymore.
 You may choose to store this value safely at this point in `Azure Key Vault`, or some other safe location.
 If you lose it, you will have to create a new client secret.

-Finally, set the `"Scopes"` value to `"access_as_user"` which we are going to configure in `Azure AD B2C` after we deploy our application to Azure in the next section.
+Finally, set the `"Scopes"` value to `"access_as_user"`, which we are going to configure in `Azure AD B2C` in the [Configure Azure AD B2C Scope](#configure-azure-ad-b2c-scope) section, after we deploy our application to Azure.

 The complete *appsettings.json* should look like this: